-- Reviews the Individual Capital Adequacy Assessment Process ("ICAAP") and recommends it to the ARC and subsequently to the Board. - Reviews the Individual Liquidity Adequacy Assessment Process ("ILAAP") and recommends it to the ARC and subsequently to the Board. - Reviews the Recovery Plan and recommends it to the ARC and subsequently to the Board. - Allocates capital and liquidity to support business activities by department and/or product in terms of risk/reward.
+- Reviews the Internal Capital Adequacy Assessment Process ("ICAAP") and recommends it to the ARC and subsequently to the Board. - Reviews the Internal Liquidity Adequacy Assessment Process ("ILAAP") and recommends it to the ARC and subsequently to the Board. - Reviews the Recovery Plan and recommends it to the ARC and subsequently to the Board. - Allocates capital and liquidity to support business activities by department and/or product in terms of risk/reward.

-In addition to the recommendations outlined above, the ALCO will report to the Audit & Risk Committee every two months on matters impacting the balance sheet.
+In addition to the recommendations outlined above, the ALCO will report to the Audit & Risk Committee at least 6 times per year on matters impacting the balance sheet.